a The Bombay Review anthology, curated by our editors.

 - Professional Bio

 How does a professional bio differ from a personal bio?
-The former is in third person, there is no ‘I like to read’ in the former.
-It should talk about specefic educational, publication, experience history with keywords and names hyperlinked.
+The former is in third person, there is no ‘I’ in the former.
+It should talk about specefic educational, publication, experience history with keywords and names hyperlinked (You can add these after the bio, if the form doesn’t let you hyperlink).
 Your field of work or study doesn’t matter in the selection process, but it is important in a professional bio.
 You don’t need to have a BA, MA, MFA, or a publishing experience to tell a good story at all of course.
 It is also recommended that you don’t add lines about your favorite writers, favorite books, and so on.

 - More about Profession Bio